-- Flat Funding Since 2011: Congressional appropriations for family planning activities have been essentially flat at almost \$600 million since 2011. - Trump Administration Proposes to Eliminate Funding (2018): In 2018, the administration proposed to eliminate family planning funding, the first time a request to eliminate the program had been made.
-Despite this request, Congress maintained funding at the prior year level. - Trump Administration Proposes to Cut Funding by 50% (2019): In 2019, the administration has proposed cutting family planning funding by nearly 50%.
-While Congress has yet to finalize 2019 appropriations, bills submitted by both the House and the Senate have included family planning funding at levels higher than the administration's request. - Disbursement Patterns: Because funding may be spent over a multi-year period, disbursements may lag or vary from appropriations due to a variety of factors including a realignment of the program or the timing of reimbursement requests from an implementing partner, but will eventually be spent.
+- Flat Funding Since 2011: Congressional appropriations for family planning activities have been essentially flat at approximately \$600 million since 2011. - Trump Administration Proposes to Eliminate Funding (2018): In 2018, the administration proposed to eliminate family planning funding, the first time a request to eliminate the program had been made.
+Despite this request, Congress maintained funding at the prior year level. - Trump Administration Proposes to Cut Funding by 50% (2019): In 2019, the administration proposed to cut family planning funding by nearly 50%.
+Similar to 2018, Congress maintained funding at the prior year level. - Trump Administration Proposes to Cut Funding by 55% (2020): In 2020, the administration proposed to cut family planning funding by 55%.
+While Congress has yet to finalize 2020 appropriations, bills submitted by both the House and the Senate have included family planning funding at levels higher than the prior fiscal year. - Disbursement Patterns: Because funding may be spent over a multi-year period, disbursements may lag or vary from appropriations due to a variety of factors including a realignment of the program or the timing of reimbursement requests from an implementing partner, but will eventually be spent.

-Despite the decline by the U.S., it remained the largest donor, accounting for 38% of donor government disbursements (see Figure 3).
-The U.K. (22%) was the second largest donor followed by the Netherlands (15%), Sweden (9%), and Canada (5%).
+The U.S. was the largest donor to family planning, accounting for 42% of donor government disbursements (see Figure 3).
+The U.K. (19%) was the second largest donor followed by the Netherlands (14%), Sweden (7%), and Canada (5%).